Louis Vuitton Moet Hennessy (LVMH) Stock Analysis Report (Assessment)

 EPS9.1314.977.898.0

 Price-earnings ratio, P/E, indicates the dollar amount an investor needs to invest in a company in order to receive a dollar of the company’s earnings (Zhang, 2015).
 LVMH P/E has risen for the past three years (Cavender & Kincade, 2014).
 However, a significant drop was seen in 2014 at 11.73.
 The low P/E indicated that the company was undervalued during the financial year (Cavender & Kincade, 2014).
 However, the company’s P/E rose up again in 2015, indicating that investors could expect higher earnings value in the feature.
 Though P/B ratios do not directly provide information on the ability of the firm to generate profits or cash for shareholders it is important to note that LVMH price-to-book ratio has remained almost constant over the past three years.
-During these years, LVMH Moet Hennessy Louis highest return on equity was 23.22 with a low of 13.39 in 2013 (Cavender & Kincade, 2014).
+During these years, LVMH Moet Hennessy Louis’s highest return on equity was 23.22 with a low of 13.39 in 2013 (Cavender & Kincade, 2014).

-Comparison with competitor firms
+Comparison with Competitor Firms

 Qualitative Analysis